tgk/composer/README.md

 melodies, Overtone for playing melodies and core.async for wiring the system.

+## Running the system

+Overtone can be a bit, eh, difficult when using dynamic reloading of namespaces etc..
+To get the system up and running, you should boot the REPL, evaluate the commented sections of the `overtone.clj` namespace and then run `user/go`.

+To interact with the running system, you should install [TouchOSC](http://hexler.net/software/touchosc) on your phone, load up the interface from the `touchosc/` folder onto your phone using the TouchOSC builder, and connect to the running instance.
+Again, this requires a bit of work and having an interface straight out of Composer running on your box would be nice addition.

+If you're stuck, don't hesitate to contact me on twitter (`@tgkristensen`).

 ## Presentations

 Composer has been presented at the following conferences: